JDAI-CV/PGPT/README.md

 - You can modify the `inference/config.py` to suit the path of your own.
 - We  still arrange the project of our method, and we will release the  whole project later.

+### Citation
+If you use this code for your research, please consider citing:

+@InProceedings{TMM2020-PGPT,
+title = {Pose-Guided Tracking-by-Detection: Robust Multi-Person Pose Tracking}, author = {Q. Bao, W. Liu, Y. Cheng, B. Zhou and T. Mei}, booktitle = { IEEE Transactions on Multimedia}, year = {2020}
+}